Magento 2 on Kubernetes – how do I do that?

 The last piece of the puzzle is adding a caching reverse-proxy to take some of the load off Magento.
 Naturally, we’ll use Varnish, as it’s supported out-of-the-box.

 Not unlike in the previous steps, we’ll start with creating a Varnish Deployment.
-Two notable things here are that we expose not one, but two ports and run custom command to start the container, first starting varnishd in daemon mode, and then running varnishncsa.
+Two notable things here are that we expose not one, but two ports and run a custom command to start the container, first starting Varnish in daemon mode, and then running varnishncsa.

 Exposing two ports allows us to configure simple access rules in Varnish VCL, letting Magento clear cache using one, while the other can be safely exposed to the outside world.

-Next, we need to tell Magento how to connect to Varnish, by extending aux.env configuration file as before:
+Next, we need to tell Magento how to connect to Varnish, by extending additional.env configuration file as before:

 VARNISH_HOST=varnish